-(Negative) Durable goods capacity utilization was 75.8 percent in August 2016.
-The one-month rate of change, which was -1.0 percent in August, contracted for the sixth month in a row and 13 of the last 15 months.
-The annual rate of change contracted for the eighth straight month as the rate of change contraction accelerated to its fastest rate this downturn.
+Durable goods capacity utilization was 75.7 percent in February 2016.
+The one-month rate of change, which was 0.3 percent in February, contracted for the eighth time in nine months.
+February had the slowest rate of contraction in the last six months though.
+The annual rate of change contracted for the second month in a row.

 Since June 2008, the Gardner Business Index backlog index has been a very good leading indicator of durable goods capacity utilization.
-The annual rate of change for our backlog index contracted at a decelerating rate for the seventh month in a row.
-The backlog index tends to lead capacity utilization by seven to 10 months.
-Therefore, the trend in the backlog index shows that the rate of change in capacity utilization should bottom out any month now.
+The annual rate of change for our backlog index contracted at a decelerating rate in February, ending a streak of nine straight months of accelerating contraction.
+The trend in the backlog index shows that the rate of change in capacity utilization could bottom out in the next seven to ten months.